 Program structure

-You’ll jumpstart your time as an MSTP student with one required research rotation in August of your first year (lab rotation must be a minimum of four weeks; you may also complete an optional research rotation in July).
+You’ll jumpstart your time as an MSTP student with one required research rotation in July of your first year.
 You’ll then begin the MSTP Thread — a weekly course designed to develop your scientific mind by exploring the concept of “How do we know what we know?”

 Phase One of the MD curriculum then officially begins with a 1-week orientation period called Gateway to the Curriculum.
 It continues with seven Foundational Science Modules of various lengths incorporating the basic sciences, clinical skills, and Physicians, Patients, and Systems and Society content.
 During three 3-week Clinical Immersions, you’ll rotate through three clinical environments: Inpatient, Outpatient (including urgent/emergent care) and Perioperative/Periprocedural/Procedural (including Labor & Delivery).
 Following the clinical immersions, you’ll complete your second required laboratory rotation (at least four weeks in length).
 Phase One ends with a 2-week Capstone course to solidify and consolidate your knowledge and skills and to prepare for the United States Medical Licensing Examination (USMLE) Step 1 Exam.